DHTMLX/gantt-docs/data/desktop/server_side.md

 	nextTask = false;
 }

-const currentTask = tasks.find(currentTaskId);
+const currentTask = tasks.getById(currentTaskId);
-const targetTask = tasks.find(targetTaskId);
+const targetTask = tasks.getById(targetTaskId);

 if(!targetTaskId)
 	return;

-// updated task will receive sortorder value of adjacent task const targetOrder = targetTask.sortorder;
+// updated task will receive the sortorder value of the adjacent task const targetOrder = targetTask.sortorder;

-// if it should go after the adjacent task - it should receive a bigger sortorder if(nextTask)
+// if it should go after the adjacent task, it should receive a bigger sortorder if(nextTask)
 	targetOrder++;